hpssjellis/beginner-tensorflowjs-examples-in-javascript/tf-examples/README.md

 Tensorflowjs examples made to work without compiling or using modules (which cause CORS issues if used locally)

-Here is the ES^ Modules attempt.
+Here is the ES6 Modules attempt.
 Easiest change to make and works sweet, but does not load locally without changes to your browser

 https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/tf-examples/es6-modules/index.html

+.

 Put everything into one file